Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/DLTdv8a Integration/README.md

 #### **Frame Mismatch Warning**

 When selecting the 2D trackfile created in Step V, the script might produce a warning that the number of frames in the trackfile does not agree with the number of extracted frames.
 This generally happens when MATLAB's VideoReader (which we use to read frames) does not identify the same number of total frames as DLTdv8a.
 Usually, it's a matter of 1&ndash;2 frames near the end of the video.
-This warning will usually appear when DLTdv8a reads a different number of frames than our scripts, but we are unsure if that will ever happen.

 Even if the warning appears, it is usually not a problem if the last couple of frames are not important to you.
 If you enter `y` on the warning's proceed prompt, the script will automatically assume that you are working on the minimum of the reported frames to avoid indexing errors.